raxden/android-core/README.md

 # How is that

 This project is created like a template to start another projets.
-It`s based in MVVM pattern with LiveData and Data Binding, besides use Dagger2 to injection dependencies, RX2 to reactive programing and Retrofit2 to HTTP layer.
+It`s based in MVVM pattern with LiveData and Data Binding, besides use Dagger2 to injection dependencies, RX2 to reactive programing and Retrofit2 with OkHttp3 to HTTP layer.

+### Architecture

 ### Project structure